OWASP/www-project-ai-security-and-privacy-guide/index.md

 In an upcoming update, more will be discussed on the [US AI bill of rights](https://www.whitehouse.gov/ostp/ai-bill-of-rights/).

+The [US Federal Trade Committe](https://www.ftc.gov/business-guidance/blog/2023/02/keep-your-ai-claims-check) provides some good (global) guidance in communicating carefully about your AI, including not to overpromise.

 # Project status
 This page is the current outcome of the project.
 The goal is to collect and present the state of the art on these topics through community collaboration.
 First in the form of this page, and later in other document forms.
 Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.